phalcon-orphanage/docs/en/assets.md

 ```

 ### Set
-If the built-in `css` and `js` collections are not sufficient for your needs, you can attach a new collection to the manager by using `se()`.
+If the built-in `css` and `js` collections are not sufficient for your needs, you can attach a new collection to the manager by using `set()`.

 ```php
 <?php